Proven Marketing Tactics for Restaurants

 7. Get Local Media and Influencers Review Your Restaurant

 Invite restaurant columnists writing for local newspapers or food bloggers with a local outreach to your restaurant and host them with your best food and service.
-Their reviews will reach a wider audience than regular social media accounts and probably invoke an interest in your restaurant.
+Their reviews will reach a wider audience than regular social media accounts and invoke an interest in your restaurant.

 8. Make the Most Out of Third-Party Delivery

 Cost and operational requirements of organizing in-house delivery may be a hurdle for small-scale restaurants.
 Thankfully, third-party delivery providers can be helpful with delivering your food.
 However, considering the high commission rates of such platforms, you need to ensure that you make the most out of your partnership with them.
-Make sure that you use all available functions and marketing tools they offer.
+Make sure that you use all the available functions and marketing tools they offer.

-For example, load real photos of your menu items to attract first-time customers, tag your menu items for dietary restrictions (e.g. vegetarian, vegan, gluten-free, halal, kosher), and run well-planned promotions with them to make your name heard.
-You may also slip your dine-in/take-out menu in delivery bags to let your customers know about your regular prices to attract them to your place (as most restaurants have to add some markup on delivery menu prices).
+For example, load real photos of your menu items to attract first-time customers, tag your menu items for dietary restrictions (e.g., vegetarian, vegan, gluten-free, halal, kosher), and run well-planned promotions with them to make your name heard.
+You may also slip your dine-in/take-out menu in delivery bags to let your customers know about your regular prices to attract them to your place (as most restaurants add some markup on delivery menu prices).

 These are some proven tactics that are worth trying.
 Not every one of them may suit your business, but if you make your calculations, you’ll see that you can use at least a couple of them.
 If you need a more in-depth marketing analysis for your food-serving business, we’ll be here to help you with it.